 So you’ve decided to set up a personal academic website.
 Good move.
 When you have ownership over your lab website you have complete control over it.
 But where do you start?

 If you are in the simple-to-use camp, I’d recommend a website builder like Squarespace.
 From talking to lots of investigators, it’s fairly easy to get up and running.
-I’ve seen both well laid out and clunky lab websites built with Squarespace.
-Which brings me to my big take away.
+I’ve seen both well-laid out and clunky lab websites built with Squarespace.
+This brings me to my big takeaway.